-Version 013 Effective 21st April 2020 Review: 21st April 2022 Written by: P.Hourd Reviewed by: C.Kavanagh/K.Sikand Approved by: R.I.Temple
+Version 013 Effective 2 nd June 2025 Review: 2 nd June 2027 Written by: P.Hourd Reviewed by: C.Kavanagh/K.Sikand Approved by: R.I.Temple

-- 2. Waste likely to be contaminated with biological agents that pose little risk to man or the environment e.g. those classified as Hazard Group 1 - 3.
-Waste likely to be contaminated with Class 1 GMOs or infectious Hazard Group 2 biological agents (Category B). - 4.
+- 3. Waste likely to be contaminated with Class 1 GMOs or infectious Hazard Group 2 biological agents (Category B). - 4.
 Waste likely to be contaminated with Cytotoxic or Cytostatic chemical substances. - 5.
 Waste likely to be contaminated with chemicals that may release toxic substances at high temperatures or otherwise compromise autoclave integrity. - 6.
 Waste electrical and electronic equipment (WEEE) known or suspected to be contaminated with infectious agents.